2014-2015 Student Parking Permits - $118.00 - registration & logon required

 Parking on the UW-Stevens Point campus is by permit only except in metered areas with proper payment.
 Space for parking is limited and restricted and there is a charge to purchase a permit.
 A parking permit serves as permission to park and does not guarantee a parking space.
 The University assumes no responsibility for damage to a vehicle or its contents while parked on campus.
 No parking allowed in fire zones or parking lanes.
 Motorcycles only in cycle stalls April 1st - Nov 1st.

 Student parking is assigned on a first-come, first-served basis.
 All student parking lots are located on the perimeter of campus and are not close to classes or residence halls.
-2013-2014 yearly parking permits for enrolled students cost $94.35.
-(Students not returning second semester can return their permit for a 40% semester refund.)
-Spring term permits cost $56.60 and summer permits $23.60.
+2014-2015 permits cost $118.00

 A vehicle with a current UWSP student parking permit is valid in all student parking lots.

 Lot J – Maria Drive, next to Waste Education Center